What are the AS9100 Requirements? 2023 Update

 - the scope of the QMS including boundaries and applicability

 - descriptions of the processes needed for the QMS to function and how they apply to the organization

 - responsibilities and authorities for each process

-It is possible to capture all of this needed documentation through quality manual or documented procedure, and the processes included should be carefully evaluated for continuous improvement.
+It is possible to capture all of this needed documentation through a quality manual or documented procedures, and the processes included should be carefully evaluated for continuous improvement.

 Section 5: Leadership